 Non-paid work experience or NPWE is a service offered by the VA to help place veterans in government jobs.
-Non-paid does not translate to the veteran making zero money, it’s not like a non-paid college internship.
-Instead it refers to the fact that the employer has no obligation to pay the veteran, instead, the veteran receives a subsistence allowance from the VA.
+Non-paid does not translate to the veteran making zero money; it’s not like a non-paid college internship.
+Instead, it refers to the fact that the employer has no obligation to pay the veteran; instead, the veteran receives a subsistence allowance from the VA.

 On-the-Job Training Program

-Both the veteran and agency benefit from the VA’s OJT program.
+Both the veteran and the agency benefit from the VA’s OJT program.
 The employer gets a hard-working veteran, and the veteran gets the necessary tools, equipment, and uniforms provided to them via the Department of Veterans’ Affairs.
 Again, like all these programs, reasonable accommodations should be made if needed so the veteran can receive the same opportunities as their fellow co-workers.

 Veterans’ Group Life Insurance or VGLI is an option all veterans who were discharged under anything other than dishonorable have an option to obtain.
 If you used SGLI—which chances are high you did—then you are eligible.
-If for some reason, you didn’t have coverage under SGLI, then you would not qualify for VGLI.
+However, if, for some reason, you didn’t have coverage under SGLI, then you would not qualify for VGLI.
 For veterans that do qualify, when you initially sign-up for coverage, you can only select up to the same amount of coverage you had under SGLI.

 For example, let’s say you had $200,000 worth of coverage under SGLI.
 When you get out of the military, if you elect VGLI for your coverage, you can only get up to $200,000 coverage.
 However, once 5-years have passed, you can increase your coverage by $25,000, and so on for every 5-years after, for a maximum amount of $400,000.

 You also have the option of selecting less coverage under the VGLI plan compared to what you had with SGLI but in increments of $10,000.